huberflores/BenchmarkingAndroidx86/README.md

 How to cite
 ===========

+If you are using the tool for your research, please do not forget to cite.
+Thanks!

 - Flores, Huber, and Satish Srirama. ["Mobile code offloading: should it be a local decision or global inference?"](http://dl.acm.org/citation.cfm?id=2465722), the 11th International Conference on Mobile Systems, Applications and Services (MobiSys 2013).